-d = ΔT1, T2σ= MT2 – MT1SDT1 + SDT22 (1)

 Additionally, to gauge how many individuals experienced statistically significant intra-individual change from one measurement occasion to the next, we computed the reliable change index (RCI; Jacobson & Truax, 1991; Christensen & Mendoza, 1986) and its closest equivalent for item response theory (IRT) models, the Z-test (see Brouwer et al., Meijer, Zevalking, 2013).
 RCI and Z express change between two measurement occasions relative to the standard error of measurement of the difference score.
-T
+The RCI is calculated as